scds/2022-grevents/DigitalActivism.md

 Taken together, these case studies highlight the need for further historical analysis of the feminist Internet, while illuminating how Internet practices have been at the crux of tensions and reworkings of feminisms for over two decades.

-## Watch a Recording of the Guest Lecture
+## Watch a Recording of Dr. Jessalynn Keller's Guest Lecture

 <iframe height="480" width="853" allowfullscreen frameborder=0 src="https://echo360.ca/media/4378b2ec-7d0c-4632-a1e4-5a8076a494da/public?autoplay=false&automute=false"></iframe>